Lightning sparks new wildfires across California

 Unsettling weather triggered an unusual warning by the weather service of a fire-induced tornado at an out-of-control forest fire that broke out north of Lake Tahoe on Saturday afternoon.

-A massive fire cloud known as a pyrocumulonimbus formed over the fire, which started east of the town of Loyalton.
-When high winds came into contact with the fire and whipped it into the air, a spectacular tornado-shaped spiral of flames was formed.
+A massive fire cloud known as a pyrocumulonimbus formed over the fire, which started east of the town of Loyalton, about 40 miles (64 kilometers) west of Reno, Nevada.
+When high winds collided with the fire and whipped it into the air, a spectacular tornado-shaped spiral of flames was formed.

-The fire has burned at least 31 square miles (80 square kilometers) and triggered evacuation orders for sparsely populated portions of Plumas, Lassen and Sierra County, said Tahoe National Forest spokesman Joe Flannery.
+The fire has burned at least 45 square miles (117 square kilometers) and triggered evacuation orders for sparsely populated communities along State Route 395 by the California-Nevada border, said Tahoe National Forest spokesman Joe Flannery.

 Firefighters aided by water-dropping helicopters and air tankers faced “extreme fire behavior,” he said, and worked through the night to extinguish spot fires and protect threatened structures.